Targeted therapies for lung cancer

-Targeted therapies are used to treat non-small cell lung cancer (NSCLC) that has spread outside the lung or to other parts of the body.
+Targeted therapy and immunotherapy drugs are usually used to treat non-small cell lung cancer (NSCLC) that has spread outside the lung or to other parts of the body.
 They are not commonly used for small-cell lung cancer (SCLC).

 - gefitinib (Iressa®)